kmamal/node-sdl/README.md

 * `display: <object>` An object from [`sdl.video.displays`](#sdlvideodisplays) indicating the window's new display.

-Fired when a window moves from one display to another.
+Fired when the window moves from one display to another.

 ### Event: 'focus'

-Fired when a window gains the keyboard focus.
+Fired when the window gains the keyboard focus.

 ### Event: 'blur'

-Fired when a window loses the keyboard focus.
+Fired when the window loses the keyboard focus.

 ### Event: 'hover'